junxit/us-congress-code/title-10/chapter-47/sec-806a.md

 (Added Pub.
 L. 101–189, div.
 A, title XIII, § 1303, Nov.
 29, 1989, 103 Stat.
 1576; amended Pub.
 L. 104–106, div.
 A, title XV, § 1502(a)(1), Feb.
 10, 1996, 110 Stat.
 502; Pub.
 L. 106–65, div.
 A, title X, § 1067(1), Oct.
 5, 1999, 113 Stat.
 774; Pub.
 L. 114–328, div.
 E, title LI, § 5104, Dec.
 23, 2016, 130 Stat.
 2895.)

 ## Notes

-### Amendment of Subsection (a)

-Pub.
-L. 114–328, div.
-E, title LI, § 5104, title LXIII, § 5542, Dec.
-23, 2016, 130 Stat.
-2895, 2967, and Ex.
-Ord.
-No. 13825, Mar.
-1, 2018, 83 F.R.
-9889, provided that, except as otherwise provided, effective on Jan.
-1, 2019, as designated by the President, with implementing regulations and provisions relating to applicability to various situations, subsection (a)(1) is amended in the first sentence by striking “military judge” and all that follows through the end of the sentence and inserting “military appellate judge, military judge, or military magistrate to perform the duties of the position involved.”
-See 2016 Amendment note below.

 ### Amendments